 - Once the Second World War ends, an elected body would be set up in India for framing of Indian Constitution.

-- Even Indian States would participate in the Constitution making body.
+- The even the Indian States would participate in the Constitution-making body.

 - Almost all the Parties and sections in India rejected the proposals given by the Cripps Mission.